It is easy to grow willow from willow cuttings, making propagation

 of their attributes by looking at our willow varieties page.

 Live willow cuttings are available from December to March.
 They

-are 25-30 cm long and vary in thickness depending on the variety
+are 25-30 cm long or 1m long and vary in thickness depending on the variety

 Success at growing willows from cuttings depends upon good site

 preparation, correct spacing, careful planting and a long term plan